bugfishtm/suitefish-cms/_docker/README.md

-📦 **Docker Package**

-In this folder you can find files to build a docker package out of this software.
-- Be sure to change projectname string or in docker-compose file before new build is started!
+# 🐋 Docker

+This folder contains files to build a Docker package for the software.
+Before starting a new build, make sure to copy the source code into the "_source" folder, and **do not overwrite** the `settings.php` file.
+There are `.bat` and `.sh` files available to help you build the software.
+Be sure to update the version and image name in the `docker-compose` file before initiating the build process.

-🐟 Bugfish <3
+🐟 Bugfish